It's like having a pharmacist for a best friend

 Each dry powder inhaler contains 100 µg of budesonide and 6 µg of formoterol fumarate dihydrate per dose.
 It also contains lactose, which acts as a "carrier."
-The amount added does not normally cause problems in lactose-intolerant people.
+The amount added does not normally cause problems for lactose-intolerant people.

 Symbicort 200 Turbuhaler

 Each dry powder inhaler contains 200 µg of budesonide and 6 µg of formoterol fumarate dihydrate per dose.
 It also contains lactose, which acts as a "carrier."
-The amount added does not normally cause problems in lactose-intolerant people.
+The amount added does not normally cause problems for lactose-intolerant people.

 Symbicort Forte Turbuhaler

 Each dry powder inhaler contains 400 µg of budesonide and 12 µg of formoterol fumarate dihydrate per dose.
 It also contains lactose, which acts as a "carrier."
-The amount added does not normally cause problems in lactose-intolerant people.
+The amount added does not normally cause problems for lactose-intolerant people.